JithLord/Activity_Detection/README.md

 1.      https://www.tensorflow.org/api_docs/python/tf/keras/losses
 1.      https://www.tensorflow.org/api_docs/python/tf/keras/layers

-## The live classifier can be used to classify images from a webcam or any camera.
+## The LiveClassifier.py file can be used to classify images from a webcam or any camera.